 BMW X3 Interior

-- "As such, room for front passengers is more than ample, while rear legroom is downright generous and pairs with a truly comfortable seat.
+- "Room for front passengers is more than ample, while rear legroom is downright generous and pairs with a truly comfortable seat.
 Indeed, this is one of the most family-friendly vehicles in the class." -- Edmunds

 - "The integrated infotainment system has come a long way since its introduction in the 7 Series, and iDrive is more intuitive than ever." -- Autoblog (2011)

-- "The optional 40/20/40 split-folding seat back is a nice convenience.
+- "The cargo area has compact-wagon floor space but SUV height.
+The rear seat backs fold without moving the headrests or flipping the lower cushion, but they don't rest completely flat.
+The optional 40/20/40 split-folding seat back is a nice convenience.
 Aside from large door pockets, interior storage is otherwise meager." -- Consumer Guide (2012)